 explore issues within family of origin: codependency, setting boundaries, healing childhood trauma

 transition to motherhood

 move with grief and integrate loss into life

-My work is guided by Mindfulness Based Cognitive Therapy, Acceptance and Commitment Therapy, Feminist Theories, Mindfulness, Meditation, Somatic practices and my own life experience of being a wife, mother, daughter, meditator, griever, family caregiver and fellow woman in this intense and amazing world.
+My work is guided by Mindfulness Based Cognitive Therapy, Acceptance and Commitment Therapy, Feminist Theories, Mindfulness, Somatic practices and my own life experience of being a wife, mother, daughter, meditator, griever, family caregiver and fellow woman in this intense and amazing world.